yuwen01/groth16-solana/README.md

-# `groth16-solana`
+# `sp1-solana`

-A Groth16 verifier implementation for Solana using BN254 precompiles.
-This crate verifies Groth16 proofs generated with SP1, leveraging Solana's BN254 precompiles for efficient cryptographic operations.
+This crate verifies Groth16 proofs generated with SP1, leveraging Solana's BN254 precompiles for cheap on-chain verification.

 > [!CAUTION]
 >
 > This repository is under active development and is not yet ready for production use.

-## Features
+## Overview

 - **Groth16 Proof Verification**: Implements the Groth16 protocol for zero-knowledge proof verification.
 - **Solana BN254 Precompiles**: Leverages Solana's native BN254 precompiles for optimized performance.